PhoenixCodec: Taming Neural Speech Coding for Extreme Low-Resource Scenarios: Experiments

 \subsubsection{Effectiveness of the CCR Training Strategy}

-From the results in Table~\ref{tab:ab2}, several key observations can be made: (1) Stage-wise training (CCR$_\text{s2}$) outperforms the conventional Joint-opt baseline, indicating that direct multi-objective optimization tends to hinder stable convergence, whereas curriculum-based stage training provides a more efficient learning trajectory under identical resource constraints.
-(2) The CCR mechanism further pushes the model beyond its convergence limit.
-Compared with stage-wise configurations (CCR$_\text{s1}$ vs.\ CCR$_\text{s3-c}$, CCR$_\text{s2}$ vs.\ CCR$_\text{s3-r}$), the cyclic approach demonstrates greater stability and generalization, validating the proposed exploration–reprojection principle as an effective means to escape local minima.
-Although CCR$_\text{s3‑c}$ achieves the best objective scores across most metrics, its outputs sound slightly mechanical due to exclusive use of $L_\text{mel}$; re-enabling all objectives in the CCR$_\text{s3-r}$ refinement stage yields noticeably more natural audio.
-Overall, CCR's alternating calibration–refinement optimization enables more stable training and better potential utilization under constrained resources, confirming the theoretical framework introduced in Section~\ref{sssec:ccr}.
+From the results in Table~\ref{tab:ab2}, several key observations can be made: (1) \textit{CCR}$_{s2}$ outperforms the \textit{Joint-opt} baseline.
+This indicates that direct multi-objective optimization tends to hinder stable convergence, whereas the proposed stage-wise optimization strategy provides a more efficient learning trajectory under identical resource constraints.
+(2) The CCR mechanism further enhances performance beyond the convergence limit of Stage II.
+Compared with stage-wise configurations (\textit{CCR}$_{s1}$ vs.\ \textit{CCR}$_{s3\text{-}c}$, \textit{CCR}$_{s2}$ vs.\ \textit{CCR}$_{s3\text{-}r}$), the cyclic approach demonstrates greater stability and generalization.
+This validates the effectiveness of alternating between reconstruction constraints and adversarial refinement, consistent with the design motivation discussed in Section~\ref{sssec:ccr_strategy}.

+Although \textit{CCR}$_{s3\text{-}c}$ achieves the best objective scores across most metrics, its outputs sound slightly mechanical due to the exclusive use of $L_\text{mel}$; re-enabling all objectives in the \textit{CCR}$_{s3\text{-}r}$ refinement stage yields noticeably more natural audio.
+Overall, CCR's alternating optimization strategy enables more stable training and better potential utilization under constrained resources.